The Paleo Paints

 Where to Find my Paleo Paints?

-You can also see them (and try them out!) in person on Saturdays when I’m at the Fayetteville Farmer’s Market (indoors at the Ozark Natural Foods most weekends Dec-March).
+You can also see them (and try them out!) in person on Sundays when I’m at the Kingston Square Arts.
 Check my schedule to see when and where I’ll be.

 I’ll also try to keep them stocked at Kingston Square Arts in Kingston, Arkansas.
 There’s a corner of the gallery back by the register that belongs to Wild Ozark.
 Lots of excellent pottery and art in there, so it’s worth a stop if you’re going through town on the way to your outings on the Buffalo!